 Choosing the right plan for yourself and your employees is a personal decision, but you must understand the intricacies of each plan to make an informed decision.

 If you aren’t sure what’s right for your business, contact an agent.
 Your member agent can help you analyze the pros and cons of each plan and make a professional suggestion based on your business needs.

 Keep in mind that many health insurance plans don’t include dental benefits.
 If you want to offer dental insurance to your employees, speak with your member agent to see if you should purchase a dental plan in conjunction with your health insurance or if it’s more affordable as a standalone policy.

 Speak with an agent about your dental insurance small business needs and any concerns you have.

 Finding Affordable Small Business Health Insurance

 Offering small business health insurance doesn’t have to be as complicated as it sounds.
-Just contact an independent agent in the Trusted Choice network to get started.
+Just contact an independent agent in the our network to get started.